-- 6. Inspections.
+- 5. Inspections.
 KHC will inspect each home and must verify the home meets KHC's Minimum Habitability Standards before releasing the final draw.
-If repairs do not bring a home up to Minimum Habitability Standards, the agency will have to either invest non-KHC funds in additional repairs or repay AHTF funds. - 7.
+If repairs do not bring a home up to Minimum Habitability Standards, the agency will have to either invest non-KHC funds in additional repairs or repay AHTF funds. - 6.
 Project Completion Report (PCR).
 A PCR and other project documentation are to be sent to KHC with the Final Draw, when an individual home has been brought up to KHC Minimum Habitability Standards with AHTF Home Repair funds and the project has been completed.
-This documentation shall include the homeowner's signed approval of completed repairs.
-A copy of these documents should also be maintained in the recipient files. - 8.
+A copy of these document should also be maintained in the recipient files. - 7.
 Record Keeping.
 Applicants are responsible for ensuring that above documentation is maintained for all AHTF assisted projects for a period of five (5) years after the project completion date.